 First, I am so sorry to hear of this tragic loss.
 As to the law, wrongful death claims in Idaho are controlled by Idaho Code section 5-311.
 Under that statute, the children and you as parent all have wrongful death claims that can be pursued.
 Generally claims can either be brought by the...Read more »

 Not all collisions end in a lawsuit.
 I am assuming that you were the person who made the mistake and caused the collision.
-If that is true the injured person has the right to bring the claim against you, or if you were "within the course and scope" of your employment, your employer.
-Many time a...Read more »
+If that is true the injured person has the right to bring the claim against you, or if you were "within the course and scope" of your employment, your employer....Read more »

 Generally speaking the answer is no. The whole point if a settlement is that you release the claim.
 Insurance companies often try to get people to settle for less than a claim is worth and that is one of the reasons to have a good attorney involved in evaluating your case in the first place....Read more »